Evodevelopment/AI_Code_Assistant/README.md

 ## Acknowledgments
 Special thanks to:
-- **Datacamp:** For helping me explore the possibilities of AI API usage.
+- Myself, for sticking with the task.

 ---